Lindy Klim

-Lindy Rama (born 18 December 1978), commonly known as Lindy Klim is an Indonesian-Australian model and entrepreneur.
+Lindy Rama (born 18 December 1978), commonly known as Lindy Klim and formerly as Lindy Rama-Ellis, is an Indonesian-Australian model and entrepreneur.

 Early life

-Rama-Ellis' mother, Frances Parker, was a school teacher in Arnhem Land when she took a cheap holiday to Bali where she met Anak Agung Oka Rama.
-Rama-Ellis was born a Balinese princess and grew up in a palace before moving to Tasmania with her mother after her parents divorced when she was three.
-Rama-Ellis' uncle, Ida Cokorde Pamecutan XI, was the king of Denpasar and she stated that she didn't know she was part of the royal family because she didn't have much contact with her dad after the divorce.
+Rama's mother, Frances Parker, was a school teacher in Arnhem Land when she took a cheap holiday to Bali where she met Anak Agung Oka Rama.
+Rama was born a Balinese princess and grew up in a palace before moving to Tasmania with her mother after her parents divorced when she was three.
+Rama's uncle, Ida Cokorde Pamecutan XI, was the king of Denpasar and she stated that she didn't know she was part of the royal family because she didn't have much contact with her dad after the divorce.

 Des, her maternal grandfather became like her father in Australia and often took her fishing and camping.
 Her stepfather Mike, came into her life when she was five and would often pick her up from dance lessons and school.

 Career

-At the age of 20, Rama began modeling and walked in high-end fashion shows like Gucci and Chanel.
+At the age of 20, Rama began modelling and walked in high-end fashion shows like Gucci and Chanel.
 She attended New York fashion week in 2008 representing top Australian designer, Toni Maticevski.
-Early in her career Rama-Ellis stated that she had a bad body image and dropped down to weigh just 42 kilograms at her lowest.
+Early in her career, Rama stated that she had a bad body image and dropped down to weigh just 42 kilograms at her lowest.

 She is a regular attendee of both Sydney and Melbourne fashion weeks and has been an ambassador for "La Mer" and designed a collection with brand "Mercer + Reid".

 Rama and Klim co-owned "Milk & Co" skin care.
 What started out as a men's range of products, Rama expanded the line to include a range for children.

 In 2017, Rama launched a fashion label named "Rama Voyage".

 In 2020, Rama launched "Fig Femme", a wellness brand that encourages open and honest self-care by selling items such as a vulva mask.

-In 2025, Rama along with her daughter Stella Klim competed on Network 10's The Amazing Race Australia 9, where they have been eliminated sixth due to Stella suffering from heat exhaustion (felt dizzy, head going black) in Sri Lanka on the fishing detour dry task due to the heat rose up to 42 degree celsius during the day.
+In 2025, Rama along with her daughter Stella Klim competed on Network 10's The Amazing Race Australia 9, where they were eliminated sixth due to Stella suffering from heat exhaustion in Sri Lanka.